nashville-software-school/bangazon-inc/book-3-web-api/chapters/REACT_ROUTER.md

 ## Adding a Header Component

-We don't expect our users to manually type into their url bar every time they want to navigate through the app so lets create a navbar component.
+We don't expect our users to manually type into their url bar every time they want to navigate through the app so let's create a navbar component.
 Add a `Header.js` file to your components directory.

 > Header.js